Denmark men's national ice hockey team

 The Danish national men's ice hockey team is the national ice hockey team for Denmark.
 The team is controlled by Danmarks Ishockey Union.
 It was founded in 1949, and as of 2022, the Danish team was ranked 10th in the IIHF World Rankings.
 Denmark currently has 4,255 players (0.07% of its population).
-Their coach is Swedish Mikael Gath.
+Their coach is Swedish Tommy Samuelsson.
 Denmark once held the record for the largest loss when they were defeated by Canada in 1949, 47–0, only being surpassed by New Zealand who were defeated by Australia 58–0 in 1987.

 History

 The team played its first world championship in 1949, led by player-coach and captain Jørgen Hviid.
 Denmark lost its first game played, by a 47–0 score to the Canada men's national team.

 Denmark subsequently played 53 years in lower divisions.
 At the 2002 Men's Ice Hockey World Championships, the team finished first in Division I-B to earn promotion to the top level for the 2003 IIHF World Championship, and has remained in the top pool since, due to developed higher calibre players.
 The 2002 and 2003 versions of the Denmark men's national teams were recognized with the IIHF Milestone Award in 2025, for earning promotion to and remaining at the top tier of the World Championships.

 Denmark finished the 2003 Men's Ice Hockey World Championships in 11th place, defeating the United States men's national team 5–2, and tying Canada 2–2.
-At the 2010 World Championships Denmark finished 8th place, their best placing at the time.
+At the 2010 World Championships, Denmark finished 8th place, their best placing at the time.
 The feat was repeated in 2016.
 At the 2022 Men's Ice Hockey World Championships Denmark finished in ninth place, and earned their first victory versus Canada, in 73 years of competition, by a 3–2 score.

 At the 2025 IIHF World Championship, co-hosts Denmark reached its first semifinals, after defeating Canada in the quarterfinals, in what was widely considered one of the biggest upsets in the IIHF World Championship history.
 (Note: Attributed to multiple sources:) Denmark were thus guaranteed to play in their first ever medal game and guaranteed to finish in the top four for the first time.
 After losing against Switzerland and against Sweden in the bronze medal game, they finished fourth.